-So how does one explain this global trend, beyond the outrageous figures and catching up brought Jean-Marc Bellaïche?
+So how does one explain this global trend, beyond the outrageous figures and “catching up” mentioned by Jean-Marc Bellaïche?

 Gilles Lipovetsky is a famous French essayist and philosophy professor, interested in postmodernism, hyper modernism and hyper individualism.
 Already in 2003, he provided some answers following the release of his book by Éditions Gallimard, Le luxe éternel.

-During an interview conducted almost 10 years ago by Pierre-Henri Tavaillot, Lipovetsky provides thoughts to ponder, which the passing of time seems to have made appear auspicious and rather visionary, that can explain the current trend.
-Here are some selected enlightening excerpts, especially at the time of writing these lines.
+During an interview conducted almost 10 years ago by Pierre-Henri Tavaillot, Lipovetsky provides thoughts to ponder, which the passing of time seems to have made appear auspicious and rather visionary.
+They can -to a certain extent – explain the current trends.
+Here are some selected enlightening excerpts.

 Humans are not exclusively engaged in deep and serious pursuits!
 And the modern man cannot be reduced to an obsession with efficiency.
 We also deal with excess, dreams, frivolousness, and beauty.